 WARNING: RISK OF SERIOUS DEHYDRATION IN PEDIATRIC PATIENTS LESS THAN 2 YEARS OF AGE

 LINZESS is contraindicated in patients less than 2 years of age; in nonclinical studies in neonatal mice, administration of a single, clinically relevant adult oral dose of linaclotide caused deaths due to dehydration.

-LINZESS is contraindicated in patients less than 6 years of age due to the risk of serious dehydration.
+- LINZESS is contraindicated in patients less than 2 years of age due to the risk of serious dehydration.

-LINZESS is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction.
+- LINZESS is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction.

 Warnings and Precautions

 - Diarrhea was the most common adverse reaction in LINZESS-treated patients in the pooled IBS-C and CIC double-blind placebo-controlled trials.
 The incidence of diarrhea was similar in the IBS-C and CIC populations.
 Severe diarrhea was reported in 2% of 145 mcg and 290 mcg LINZESS-treated patients, and in <1% of 72 mcg LINZESS-treated CIC patients.
 If severe diarrhea occurs, dosing should be suspended and the patient rehydrated.

 Common Adverse Reactions (incidence ≥2% and greater than placebo)

 - In IBS-C clinical trials: diarrhea (20% vs 3% placebo), abdominal pain (7% vs 5%), flatulence (4% vs 2%), headache (4% vs 3%), viral gastroenteritis (3% vs 1%) and abdominal distension (2% vs 1%).

 - In CIC trials of a 145 mcg dose: diarrhea (16% vs 5% placebo), abdominal pain (7% vs 6%), flatulence (6% vs 5%), upper respiratory tract infection (5% vs 4%), sinusitis (3% vs 2%) and abdominal distension (3% vs 2%).
-In a CIC clinical trial of a 72 mcg dose: diarrhea (19% vs 7% placebo) and abdominal distension (2% vs <1%).
+In a CIC trial of a 72 mcg dose: diarrhea (19% vs 7% placebo) and abdominal distension (2% vs <1%).